RAP2G/FlugornasHerre/README.md

 ## Scenarios

 - Stone Piggy
-- Go hunting
+- Go hunting  (Day 10)
-- Keep the fire going
 - Littlun saw the beastie
 - Accidentally light the forest on fire
-- Jack hunts and the fire gets put out
+- Jack hunts and the fire gets put out (Day 9) You can pervent it by tending to the fire
 - Fire gets put out because the twins see the beastie
 - No food for 2 days.
 Start eating the Littluns or Piggy
+- Hunt the beast(Separate While loop)
+- Link the fire (If you are depressed and fire is good you can do it) Secret ending

 ## Logbok